karip/harbour-file-browser/FAQ.md

 OpenRepos contains a very powerful native file manager called [Filetug](https://openrepos.net/content/matoking/filetug).

-You can also try the Jolla's own file manager called Files, which can be installed with 'pkcon install jolla-fileman' in Terminal (requires Developer Mode).

 You can also try one of the Android file managers.
 They can access the Jolla file system.